-|A&W Burger Family (page 1)|
+|A&W Burger Family Statues (page 1)|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

-These statues were produced for A&W by International Fiberglass.
-Papa Burger is 8 1/2 feet tall and his mug is 3 feet tall.
+The Papa Burger statue is 8 1/2 feet tall and his mug is 3 feet tall.
+The mugs were originally part of the statue.
+Later, they were built separately and bolted to the statues when they were installed at their locations.
+Some locations only purchased Papa Burger rather than the full set of statues.
+International Fiberglass sold him for around $600.
 These International Fiberglass photos are courtesy of Terry Nelson: 1 and 2.
 The first photo shows A&W executives and Steve Dashew (far right) discussing the statues' design.

-|The Rolla A&W Family was on top of a tractor trailer at "Goodies Discount Grocery" in 2005 when the top two rows of photos were taken.
+|These A&W Burger Family statues were on top of a tractor trailer at "Goodies Discount Grocery" in 2005 when the top two rows of photos were taken.
 The Teen statue went missing around 2009.
 By 2010, all the statues were removed.
-The Mama and Papa are now stored in the building behind where the tractor trailer was (bottom photos).
-I don't know if the other two statues are hidden there as well.
+In 2010, the Mama and Papa were in storage in the building behind where the tractor trailer was (bottom photos).
+The other two statues must have been hidden there as well.
+A few years later, the statues were restored and displayed next to Mule Trading Post in Rolla.
+That business has closed and the statues are now in storage.
 For more, see this website.|

 |Mama Burger & Papa BurgerBrooklyn, NY|

 |This Papa Burger and Mama Burger are on the roof of Paul's Daughter, a snack bar on Coney Island's Boardwalk.
 In 2009, the Rocket between the two statues was removed as part of a Boardwalk redevelopment project.
 There are plans to reinstall the rocket elsewhere.
 In 2012, Mama Burger was knocked over during Hurricane Sandy.
 She was found on the roof missing her burger and mug of beer.
-For more, see this website.|
+By 2016, she was reinstalled at the center of the roof with Papa.
+She had a golden mug of beer but no burger.
+For more, see this website. [map]|

 |Mama, Baby & Teen Burger [gone]Cortez, CO|

-|This partial Burger Family (no Papa) was on the roof of an antique shop.
-As of 2006, they are gone. [photos thanks Rich Birley]|
+|This Burger Family, sans Papa Burger, was on the roof of an antique shop.
+These photos are from 2005.
+By 2006, the statues were gone. [photos thanks Rich Birley]|

 |Marion's Dairy Bar